 Whilst film leads the way, the sector includes television, computer games, high end video.
 Collectively and independently, they help build a talent pool which is then pointed at a range of other modern industries.

 From driving technical development, to creating valuable intellectual property, to marketing products in new ways, media related skills spread wider than the core.

 A further advantage of the UK being a film sector hub is recognition as a global tech centre, with infrastructure and facilities to match.

 Alongside skills, the practical ability to help create a well recognised communication genre spurs confidence.
 This attracts clients from diverse, international industries.

 The effect of promoting brand UK is hard to measure but is a vital part of UK business.
-Judging from the amount of ATA carnets we issue to international companies, the brand is strong and the film industry plays a key part in reinforcing this.
+Judging from the amount of ATA carnets we issue to international companies, the brand is strong and film industry carnets play a key part in reinforcing this.

-Worth returning to the government grants and tax relief which assist.
-Their contribution multiplies many times over and whatever happens with Brexit, or otherwise politically, they should continue.
+Worth returning to the grants, tax relief and wider support which can assist.
+Their contribution is multiplied many times over in returns and whatever happens with Brexit, or otherwise politically, this should continue.